cgel/DRL/README.md

 **I have very limited compute resources and they are being uses for my research.
 I would really appreciate if somebody wanted to help by running DQN in different environments.**
 #### DQN on breakout-v0 for 50,000,000 steps
 ![tb_breakout-v0](./assets/tb_breakout-v0.jpg)
-_Note that Breakout-v0 != Breakout from DQN paper.
-It has 6 actions while the one from the paper had 4.
 This run clearly was still learning and needed to continue.
 When I have time I will test on the original Breakout._